 Once upon a time, nightlife in Bugis was the talking point of the town.
 The neighbourhood used to be a magnet for sailors from overseas, and come nightfall, the streets would fill up with entertainers, transvestites and markets stalls – all doing their best to keep the visiting military personnel occupied.
 Nowadays, any discussion of Singapore’s most famous nightlife usually shies away from this multicultural neighbourhood, which today is generally thought of as more of a shopping district.

-However, with our list of the 10 Best Nightlife in Bugis and Kampong Glam (the Arab quarter of the area), there’s plenty of evidence as to why venturing this way for a night out would be a wise decision.
-With bustling late night cafes, hip cocktail hangouts and the odd Thai disco and ‘KTV lounge’ popping up on a regular basis, it might not be long before Bugis gets its reputation back.
-Read on to find our choice of the 10 Best in Bugis!Read More
+However, with our compilation of the best nightlife in Bugis and Kampong Glam (the Arab quarter of the area), there’s plenty of evidence as to why venturing this way for a night out would be a wise decision.
+With bustling late-night cafes, hip cocktail hangouts, and the odd Thai disco and ‘KTV lounge’ popping up on a regular basis, it might not be long before Bugis gets its reputation back.

 - Singapore Zoo Admission with Roundtrip Transfer